space-wizards/docs/src/en/proposals/krunklehorn-informant.md

   - For the same reason, Informants should not spawn during nukies.
   - The author admits they have no experience with pirates so...that's still up in the air.
 - Recipients should outnumber Informants at least 3 to 1.
-- Couriers are rolled after major antagonists, but should be rolled after thieves too.
+- Informants are rolled after major antagonists, but should be rolled after thieves too.
-- Couriers will never be multi-antagonists.
+- Informants will never be multi-antagonists.
-- Couriers may late-join.
+- Informants may late-join.
 - Multiple Informants may have packages for the same recipient, but an individual Informant will not.
-- Couriers can share their clues with other Informants, but will never be recipients of another Informant's package.
+- Informants can share their clues with other Informants, but will never be recipients of another Informant's package.
-- Couriers should never get packages with a total potential TC above 24.
+- Informants should never get packages with a total potential TC above 24.
   - 1 regular + 3 extra
   - 2 regular + 2 extra
   - 3 regular + 1 extra